-Michael furthered the success of City Dance, Boston Ballet’s outreach program, spreading opportunity and motivating students throughout Boston’s public, private, and charter school systems.
-He returned to Butler University where he taught as a Visiting Professor of Dance from 2011 to 2013.
-His professional career as a dancer and teacher and his extensive outreach experience gained during his years with The Boston Ballet have given him vast essential expertise.
-Having witnessed first hand how outreach programs can change the lives of underrepresented children, their families, schools, and the community, Michael had the vision to create Kids Dance Outreach.
+Michael furthered City Dance’s success, Boston Ballet’s outreach program, spreading opportunity and motivating students throughout Boston’s public, private, and charter school systems.
+He returned to Butler University, where he taught as a Visiting Professor of Dance from 2011 to 2013.
+His professional career as a dancer and teacher and his extensive outreach experience gained during his years with The Boston Ballet has given him vast essential expertise.
+Having witnessed how outreach programs can change the lives of underrepresented children, their families, schools, and the community, Michael had the vision to create Kids Dance Outreach.
 With Indianapolis moving forward in many wonderful ways, now is the perfect time to bring Kids Dance Outreach to our children.
 “The KDO program uses the Art of Dance to transcend socio-economic, geographic, and racial boundaries, uniting our city and communities.
-The best part is we are able to do this in such a joyful and inspiring way”.
-Michael continues his guest performances, teaching, and choreography with various dance organizations locally and throughout the country as well as consulting for various dance programs.
+The best part is we can do this in such a joyful and inspiring way”.
+Michael continues his guest performances, teaching, and choreography with various dance organizations locally and throughout the country and consulting for various dance programs.

 Mónica M. Muñoz is the Executive Director of Kids Dance Outreach.
 She joined Michael J. Johnson in the early days of Kids Dance Outreach and was named Associate Director in 2014.

 Born and raised in Guaynabo, Puerto Rico, Mónica trained from a very young age with the Conservatory of Ballet Concierto de Puerto Rico, where she then went on to begin her professional career as a dancer.
 She moved from Puerto Rico in 2005 to dance professionally with Milwaukee Ballet and Louisville Ballet, where she performed a vast repertoire and worked alongside national and international choreographers.